 - (1) Implement chapter 28A.155 RCW consistent with the Individuals with Disabilities Education Act, 20 U.S.C.
 Sec.
 1400 et seq.; - (2) Ensure that all students eligible for special education have available to them a free appropriate public education (FAPE) that emphasizes special education and related services designed to meet their unique needs and prepare them for further education, employment, and independent living; - (3) Ensure that the rights of students eligible for special education and their parents are protected; - (4) Assist school districts, educational service agencies and federal and state agencies to provide for the education of all students eligible for special education; and - (5) Assess and ensure the effectiveness of efforts to educate students eligible for special education. - WAC 392-172A-01010 Applicability.
-(1)(a) The provisions of this chapter apply to all political subdivisions of the state that are involved in the education of students eligible for special education, including: - (i) The OSPI to the extent that it receives payments under Part B and exercises supervisory authority over the provision of the delivery of special education services by school districts and other public agencies; - (ii) School districts and educational service districts; and - (iii) State residential education programs established and operated pursuant to chapter 28A.190 RCW, state schools for the deaf and blind established and operated pursuant to chapter 72.40 RCW, and education programs for juvenile inmates established and operated pursuant to chapter 28A.193 RCW; and - (b) Are binding on each public agency in the state that provides special education and related services to students

-- eligible for special education, regardless of whether that agency is receiving funds under Part B of the act. - (2) Each school district or public agency is responsible for ensuring that the rights and protections under Part B of the act are given to students eligible for special education who are: - (a) Referred to or placed in private schools and facilities by that public agency under the provisions of WAC 392-172A-04080 through 392-172A-04110; or - (b) Placed in private schools by their parents under the provisions of WAC 392-172A-04000 through 392-172A-04060.
+(1)(a) The provisions of this chapter apply to all political subdivisions and public institutions of the state that are involved in the education of students eligible for special education, including: - (i) The OSPI to the extent that it receives payments under Part B and exercises supervisory authority over the provision of the delivery of special education services by school districts and other public agencies; - (ii) School districts, charter schools, educational service agencies, and educational service districts; and - (iii) State residential education programs established and operated pursuant to chapter 28A.190 RCW, the state school for the blind and the center for childhood deafness and hearing loss established and operated pursuant to chapter 72.40 RCW, and education programs for juvenile inmates established and operated pursuant to chapters 28A.193 and 28A.194 RCW; and - (b) Are binding on each public agency or public institution in the state that provides special education and related services to students eligible for special education, regardless of whether that agency is receiving funds under Part B of the act. - (2) Each school district, charter school, and educational service agency is responsible for ensuring that the rights and protections under Part B of the act are given to students eligible for special education who are referred to or placed in private schools and facilities by that public agency under the provisions of WAC 392-172A-04080 through 392-172A-04110. - (3) Each school district and educational service agency is responsible for ensuring that the rights and protections under Part B of the act are given to students eligible for special education who are placed in private schools by their parents under the provisions of WAC 392-172A-04000 through 392-172A-04060.